-- LAN Group Name: The name you will give to this VLAN. - VLAN ID: The ID tag you will give to this VLAN.
-(VLAN ID 01 is ready used by the router) - Ethernet Port: Select the Port that you want to tag. - Link VLAN Group to WAN: If you want to link the VLAN to the WAN interface.
+- LAN Group Name: The name you will give to this VLAN. - VLAN ID: The ID tag you will give to this VLAN. - Ethernet Port: Select the Port that you want to tag. - WLAN: Select this if you also want the wireless network to have this tag. - Link VLAN Group to WAN: If you want to link the VLAN to the WAN interface.